Stuyk/altv-athena-docs/documentation/install/windows.md

 If you are running this on your local machine you should connect to `127.0.0.1:7788`.

 If you are running this on an external server you should connect to the server's IP address.

-# Installing Mods

-You should refer to the official [alt:V Docs](https://docs.altv.mp/) on installing modifications.

-However, there is one thing that is different.

-## Where to Install Mods

-You should **always** install modifications in the `src` folder.

-They should be isolated in their own folders.

-## Updating Configurations

-When you add a modification you must append it to your `configs`.

-You should always load your modifications before you load `core` or `webviews`.

 # Successful Installation